Lapel Pin Cross

-There are inumerable designs of cross that can be worn as a pin.
+There are innumerable designs of cross that can be worn as a pin.
 The simple Latin Cross (shown on the left) is perhaps the most common.
 Variations include crosses adorned with some other feature, or coloured, or worn in conjunction with a coloured ribbon to Christianise their campaign (see for example the AIDS Cross).

-The Lapel Pin Cross, even when used to promote a campaign, is usually not called a Campaign Cross; that term is invariably used for military campaign medals.
+The Lapel Pin Cross, even when used to promote a campaign, is usually not called a Campaign Cross; that term is almost invariably used for military campaign medals.

 People often wear a Lapel Pin Cross or Witness Cross as a symbol of their Christianity.
 The cross is so distinctive and recognisable, that more often than not, people know the wearer has a message to tell.